Available for Interviews: Dr. Andrea Nazarenko

 Dry Fasting is the buzz phrase some dieters are using.
-Is it a dangerous new trend?

-Fasting is when you intentionally avoid food for a predetermined period of time.
+- Fasting is when you intentionally avoid food for a predetermined period of time.
 It has been practiced for centuries in different religious practices, and has recently grown in popularity as a health trend (mostly related to weight loss).
 There are many different ways to fast: Intermittent Fasting, Alternate Day Fasting, Fasting once a week, etc.

-The newest trend is what is known as “dry fasting”.
-Dry fasting is a fast where the individual does not drink any water, tea, or beverage of any kind (along with no water).
+- The newest trend is what is known as “dry fasting.”Dry fasting is a fast where the individual does not drink any water, tea, or beverage of any kind (along with no water).

-Advocates claim that dry fasting can help boost immunity, lose weight, rejuvenate cells, and improve health.
+- Advocates claim that dry fasting can help boost immunity, lose weight, rejuvenate cells, and improve health.

-Unfortunately, there are few studies supporting these claims.
+- Unfortunately, there are few studies supporting these claims.
 Most studies on dry fasting come from observations of people fasting during Ramadan, where healthy individuals fast for religious reasons.
 These are time-limited, infrequent fasts that are spiritual in nature.
 For multiple reasons, the findings in these studies may not translate to a generalized population or trend to dry fast.

-What’s the harm?
+- What’s the harm?
 Humans are composed of 60% water.
 Studies show the brain and heart are 73% water and the lungs are 83% water.
 Restricting water can have a major impact on our overall health.
 Just because you are losing weight, doesn’t mean it’s healthy.

 Potential health harms include:

 - other unknown effects

 Ultimately there is limited data showing the safety of this trend.
 People should focus on healthy eating and sustainable diets to improve health.
-Extreme food restrictions may have benefits in the short term but will likely have harms in the long term.
-Water flushes our body of toxins and keeps our bodies functioning the way it should.
+Extreme food restrictions may have benefits in the short term but will likely have harm in the long term.
+Water flushes our bodies of toxins and keeps our bodies functioning the way it should.
 People should drink half their body weight in ounces per day.

 PR Managing Editor